 Tansy took the Silver award back to Shanghai where he learned his craft in some of the finest hotels in the city, as well as the “Wine and Spirits Education Trust” in 2010, and then the “Court of Master Sommelier” in 2013.
 He believes a good sommelier is “one who can deliver the philosophy of the winemaker to the guests properly.”

 Tansy’s indispensable wine collection favourite and pairing suggestion is: “With German riesling, both dry and sweet, I suggest spicy Chinese or Thai food, such as poached seafood or sashimi.”

 And his guilty pleasure?
 “Sherry Amontillado, for such a beverage, I have to drink it with food, such as Shanghainese braised pork in soy sauce.”

 "I don’t compete with others, I compete with myself."
 Tansy Zhao

 And his top tip and pairing suggestion?
 He gets technical.
 “Makovicza Szent Tamás from Budaházy in Tokaji so Furmint with residual sugar, high acidity, ripe, yellow fruits and touch of honey, some vintages show botrytis character.
-Pair with marinated mackerel with parsley and chili oil and fresh green beans, umami gel.”
+Pair with marinated mackerel with parsley and chilli oil and fresh green beans, umami gel.”

-“To be a good sommelier you need to love what you do.
-It needs to be your passion, your mission."
+“To be a good sommelier you need to love what you do, it needs to be your passion, your mission."
 Norbert Dudzinski

 The world’s best wine bars